 That’s right!
 Mokulele Airlines is flying twice-daily from Kahului Airport (OGG) to Hana (HNM) beginning October 1st, 2012.
 Visitors to Maui will be able to enjoy spectacular views aboard a 9 seat Cessna Grand Caravan 208B on a short flight to and from Hana for only $59/each way.
 This is a great deal for both local residents and visiting travelers that aren’t already doing a Road to Hana tour.
 Some advantages of flying rather than driving are: […]

 We love when our friends on Maui begin new fun businesses, especially when their products are cool.
 Our friends at 808 Shells have put together a line of island-style Hawaii iPhone cases for the 4 and 4S, and we love them! […]

 The Shins absolutely rocked the house at the Maui Arts and Cultural Center last night at the Castle Theater.
 They played a good grip of our old favorites as well as some new ones off their newest album, Port Of Morrow.
 The evening began with cocktails and familiar faces outside the entrance of the Castle at MACC.
 We were really happy to see that the art exhibit next door was still open (closes I believe in a few days.)
 Beautiful pieces lined the walls, including one piece from Jefferson Stillwell.
 We strolled around seeing some amazing local art before The Shins began playing. […]

+This giveaway has ended.
 Molokini Crater is one of the best locations to snorkel at within Maui waters due to it’s protection from swell, which gives some incredible clarity when snorkeling and diving.
-Pride of Maui has decided to run a contest where they’re giving away tickets to Molokini as well as to their sunset cruises.
-All you have to do is […]
+A Molokini Boat has decided to run a contest where they’re giving away tickets to Molokini as well as to their sunset cruises. […]